stelligent/stelligent_demo/README.md

-all-in-one automated demo from single cli command
+All-in-one automated demo from single cli command.

-- cloud deployment with cloudformation and auto-scaling
+- Cloud deployment with CloudFormation

-- configuration management with puppet
+- Configuration management with Puppet

-- continuous delivery with jenkins
+- Continuous delivery with Jenkins and CodeDeploy

+- High availability with ELB and ASG

-- s3 for static templates, manifests, and encrypted keys
+- S3 for static templates, manifests, encrypted keys, and demo outputs.

+- IAM and S3 roles and policies for security

 ==> ./deploy.nando.automation.demo.sh [TrustedIP1] [TrustedIP2] [TrustedIPX]